gkrizek/ghi/README.md

 **G**it**H**ub **I**RC Notification Service

 Ghi (pronounced 'ghee') is a relay between GitHub and IRC and/or Mastodon.
 It was created to take the place of the [now depreciated](https://developer.github.com/changes/2018-04-25-github-services-deprecation/) [GitHub IRC Service](https://github.com/github/github-services/blob/master/lib/services/irc.rb).
 Ghi receives events from GitHub for a specified repository via a webhook.
-Then it parses the event and sends the relevant information to your configured IRC channels and/or Mastodon timeline.
+Then it parses the event and sends the relevant information to your configured IRC channels and/or Mastodon timeline and/or Matrix rooms.
 Ghi was written to be very configuration driven.
 Therefore, Ghi is set up with a `.ghi.yml` file and can listen for multiple repositories and send to multiple IRC channels.
 Most of the features in the original GitHub Service are supported in Ghi as well.

 # Getting Started

 Ghi was designed and written to be ran in [AWS Lambda](https://aws.amazon.com/lambda/) with [API Gateway](https://aws.amazon.com/api-gateway/).
 However, I've also created a very simple HTTP server implementation so Ghi can be ran on any server if desired.
 Ghi is configured entirely with the `.ghi.yml` file.
-In this file you will set all necessary information including repositories, IRC nick, IRC host, channels, Mastodon instance, Mastodon user, etc.
+In this file you will set all necessary information including repositories, IRC nick, IRC host, channels, Mastodon instance, Mastodon user, Matrix homeserver, Matrix rooms, etc.

 ## Deployment